aaronpowell/aaronpowell.github.io/src/documents/posts/2013-04-19-ie-useragents.md

---- cson
+---
   title: "Internet Explorer userAgents"
   metaTitle: "Internet Explorer userAgents"
   description: "A new program from the IE team"
   revised: "2013-04-19"
   date: "2013-04-19"
-tags: ["internet-explorer","web"]
+  tags:
+    - "internet-explorer"
+    - "web"
   migrated: "true"
-urls: ["/web/ie-useragents"]
+  urls:
+    - "/web/ie-useragents"
-summary: """
+  summary: ""

-"""
 ---
 A few months ago I was asked if I wanted to join a new program that the Internet Explorer team was starting up called [IE userAgents](http://useragents.ie).
 No isn't related to the the Internet Explorer userAgent _string_, or the fact that in the [leaked IE11 builds it has had a makeover](http://www.neowin.net/news/ie11-to-appear-as-firefox-to-avoid-legacy-ie-css), instead it's about evangelism of the web platform and shifting peoples perceptions of [IE as a modern browser](http://browseryoulovedtohate.com/).
 It's also worth noting that Internet Explorer isn't the only browser that has a program like this, [Mozilla does too](https://reps.mozilla.org/) and I'd expect the other browsers do to.